ezra-lieblich/VoogaSalad/DESIGN/DESIGN.md

 # Introduction
 Our group will be implementing a game authoring and playing environment for tower defense games.
-We will need to support different types of tower defense games, such as Bloons and Plants vs. Zombies.
-Our design will
+We will need to support different types of tower defense games, such as Bloons and Plants vs. Zombies, which means we need the design to be very flexible in what kind of decisions it allows the user to make when creating a game and how a player interacts with the game.

 # Overview
 At a high level, this project is divided into the "game authoring environment" and the "game player".
 The authoring environment will allow users to create their tower defense game and define settings.
 These settings and specifications will be recorded in an XML file, which will be used by the game player program to load the game and allow a user to play it.
 With this design, the primary means of communication between these two parts is the XML file.
 The only information the game player program needs to load the game is the game data, which the game authoring environment provides in the XML file.